Thebossofyoutube/Thebossofyoutube/README.md

-- 👋 Hi, I’m @Thebossofyoutube
-- 👀 I’m interested in helping people like you
-- 🌱 I’m currently learning how to create a discord all in one bot
-- 💞️ I’m looking to collaborate wtih you guys
-- 📫 How to reach me? join my discord server
+hey i am @thebossofyoutube
+i am a basic coder
+i am currently developing a discord multipurpose bot i am also a youtuber i dont create much repositories that all about me if you want to reach me search on youtube The Boss Of Youtbe i even have discord find it there

 <!---
 Thebossofyoutube/Thebossofyoutube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.